-In Visual Installer 2018 and CD-Menu Creator 2018 this problem does not exists anymore because both editors will automatically search for a font that has the same size as the font that has a problem.
+In the latest version of Visual Installer and CD-Menu Creator this problem does not exists anymore because both editors will automatically search for a font that has the same size as the font that has a problem.
 So the editors will automatically switch font if this problem occur.
 But you can, of course, choose another font manually if you prefer to do this.

 How to change font for the editor manually

 In Visual Installer you can change font by choosing the Editor options menu item in the Special menu.
 In CD-Menu Creator you can change font by choosing the Options menu item in the File menu.
 In both cases there will be a new Font tab available in the dialog box that is shown.
 Via this new tab you can change the font for the editor.